yangsu01/funance_blog/blogs/14-risk-management/14-risk-management.md

 Lets assume equal weights.

-The method I used estimate VaR and ES is to first approximate the distribution of the overall portfolio returns (assuming its some multivariate t-distribution), then calculate VaR and ES with _equations 6, 7_.
+The method I used to estimate VaR and ES is to approximate the distribution of the overall portfolio returns (assuming it is some multivariate t-distribution), then calculate VaR and ES with _equations 6, 7_.

 So we need to estimate $\mu_p, \lambda_p, \nu_p$ of the portfolio.
 From portfolio theory (read about it [here](https://www.funance.lol/blog/35i6akI5V1EbX3F8V58WJq/portfolio-construction)), we know: